Xin-Jing/K-FAC/README.md

 So far, only feedforward neural networks are supported.
 If you are training a MLP, please try it!

 This implementation is simple to use.
 Users don't need to construct the neural networks on their own.
-By simply specifying the activation type and size of each layer, the optimizer will construct the neural network inside (Please see the example file).
+By simply specifying the activation type and size of each layer, the optimizer will construct the neural network inside (see [Example](Example.py)).

 The file "optimize_with_adam" is used as a comparison to the performance of K-FAC.
 It performs exactly the same classification task with an adam optimizer.
 It has the same backpropagation code as that of K-FAC.
 So it differs from K-FAC in what happens after backpropagation.
 The